 Lockheed Martin complies with all applicable laws and regulations in connection with the Company’s political and public policy activities.
 Any political or other public policy activity in which Lockheed Martin engages, including political expenditures, comply with all internal policies and procedures, are made solely based upon the best interests of the Corporation and its stockholders, and are not based on personal agendas of individual directors, officers, or employees.

-Responsibility for managing and coordinating the Company’s political and public policy activities lies with its Washington Operations function.
+Responsibility for managing and coordinating the Company’s political and public policy activities lies with its Lockheed Martin Government Affairs function.